Virgin Samoa: History

 In 2005, Virgin Blue Holdings signed an agreement with the Government of Samoa to operate a joint venture airline.
 The announcement came after several months of detailed discussions between the two parties and involved the Samoan government and Virgin Blue joining forces to set up a new company to operate jet routes previously flown by Polynesian Airlines.
 The name Polynesian Blue was adopted in keeping with the Virgin Blue family of brands, which also included Christchurch based Pacific Blue Airlines.
 Its first flight was on 31 October 2005, between Apia, Auckland and Sydney.

 Pacific Blue Airlines changed its ICAO code from PBI to PBN to prevent air traffic controllers from confusing the I for a 1 in flight plans.
 This also applies to Virgin Samoa flights operated by Virgin Australia.
 The ICAO code PLB (call sign: POLYBLUE) is currently reserved for the airline but not in use.

 Virgin Blue Holdings rebranded its airlines under the new Virgin Australia name in 2011, later renaming itself Virgin Australia Holdings.
 Polynesian Blue was rebranded Virgin Samoa and a new livery was unveiled for one of the Boeing 737-800s operated by Virgin Australia (NZ) - which features traditional Samoan tattoos on the engines, designed by Tuifa’asisina Tolouena Sua.
 Cabin crew uniforms were also redesigned to feature the new imagery.

-In 2015, Virgin Australia decided to relinquish its New Zealand Air Operators Certificate, with all New Zealand-registered aircraft, including the Virgin Samoa-branded aircraft, transferred to the Australian register.
+In 2015, Virgin Australia relinquished its New Zealand Air Operators Certificate, with all New Zealand-registered aircraft, including the Virgin Samoa-branded aircraft, transferred to the Australian register.

 In May 2017, the Prime Minister of Samoa, Tuilaepa Aiono Sailele Malielegaoi, wrote to Virgin Australia advising of the government's intention to withdraw from the joint venture.
 This followed two years of the government's unhappiness that Samoan customers and government were not obtaining enough of the benefits from the joint venture.
 Virgin Australia later confirmed that services would cease on 12 November 2017.
-The government proposes Polynesian Airlines resume operating long-distance flights while Virgin Australia commenced operating services to Samoa on 13 November 2017 in its own right.
+The government proposed Polynesian Airlines resume operating long-distance flights while Virgin Australia commenced operating services to Samoa on 13 November 2017 in its own right.

 Destinations

 Polynesian Blue Boeing 737-800 in 2005.

-Before its cessation on 12 November 2017, Virgin Samoa operated scheduled passenger flights from Apia to the following destinations:
+Before its cessation on 12 November 2017, Virgin Samoa operated scheduled passenger flights from Apia to Brisbane, Auckland and Sydney: